 We've been talking to bands and fans everywhere to get their favorite mosh pit stories.
-This week, Omega Crom's Johnny K recalls getting brutalized in a Lamb of God most pit:
+This week Mario, drummer of L.A. death/thrash band Exmortus, shares a story about insane backyard gigs in L.A.:

 Check back every Tuesday for more pit stories.